Chapter 7 Information

 17. Are you paid by the hour or salary?
 What is your hourly rate/salary?

-20. Anyone holding any property for you?
+20. Is there anyone holding any property for you?

-23. Are you a beneficiary or trustee of a trust?
+25. Are you a beneficiary or trustee of a trust?

-24. Do you own a business?
+26. Do you own a business?